Diffusion Means in Geometric Spaces: Introduction

+In this paper we introduce \emph{diffusion means} on geometric spaces and give a theoretical account for the definition on connected smooth manifolds.
+Diffusion means have several desirable properties.
+Like the Fr\'echet mean, they reduce to the usual mean vector on Euclidean spaces and are defined purely intrinsically, without reference to an embedding.
+In fact, they do not even require a Riemannian structure, defining isotropic Brownian motion on a manifold equipped with a reference measure suffices for the definition of diffusion means.
+Furthermore, they are closely tied to a measure of variance, which can be simultaneously estimated.
+We show that diffusion means for optimal diffusion variance, unlike the intrinsic Fr\'echet mean, only exhibit smeariness as described by \citet{eltzner_smeary_2018} in extreme corner cases and otherwise satisfy a standard CLT with rate $n^{-1/2}$.
+In consequence, diffusion means estimated simultaneously with the diffusion variance are more reliable than sample Fr\'echet means.

-In Euclidean maximum likelihood estimation, the estimate of the location parameter $\mu$ of $\cN(\mu, \Sigma)$ is independent of $\Sigma$ and coincides with the average, and the family of normal distributions are generated by Brownian motions with transition densities being the heat kernel.
-There is no single canonical generalization of the normal distribution to manifolds, but it appears natural to use the existence of Brownian motions and heat kernels for such an extension.
+The diffusion mean value can be realized as a generalized Fr\'echet mean for $P=Q$ that gives a location statistic for random variables on $Q$.
+The definition is motivated by the idea of generalizing the maximum likelihood estimate (MLE) of the location parameter of the multivariate normal distribution by maximizing the likelihood of a Brownian motion instead of minimizing squared distance.
+The Euclidean MLE of the location parameter $\mu$ of $\cN(\mu, \Sigma)$ is independent of $\Sigma$ and coincides with the mean vector, and the family of normal distributions are generated by Brownian motions with transition densities being the heat kernel.
+There is no single canonical generalization of the normal distribution to manifolds, especially for anisotropic $\Sigma$.
+However, the isotropic case $\Sigma = t \cdot \textnormal{id}$ can be generalized whenever Brownian motions and heat kernels can be defined.
 Thus, we base the maximum likelihood estimation on the family heat kernels $p(x,\mu,t)$, because they are the transition densities of Brownian motions on manifolds.
 Similar to the Euclidean case, the unknown parameters $\mu$ can be considered as the mean value and $t$ as the variance parameter.
-For a fixed $t>0$, we choose the heat kernel $p$ as our loss function and define the \emph{diffusion $t$-mean set} as the minima
+For a fixed $t>0$, we choose the heat kernel $p$ as our loss function and define the \emph{diffusion $t$-mean set} as the minimizers

 The definition is not limited to spaces with a smooth structure and we mention how the definition can be extended to random variables on graphs by only using the existence of random walks.
 However, in contrast to Euclidean space, the estimated valued of $\mu$ in general depends on $t$ and uniqueness is not always guaranteed.